 One of the best things about flying business class is access to the airline lounges.
 Flying on a Oneworld carrier out of London Heathrow Airport Terminal 3, business class travellers and Oneworld frequent flier elite members have a choice of lounges.
-There is the British Airways Galleries Lounge, American Airlines Admirals Club and the fantastic Cathay Pacific lounges.
+There are the British Airways Galleries Lounge, American Airlines Admirals Club and the fantastic Cathay Pacific lounges.
 Since November 2017, there has been another one to choose from with the opening of the Qantas London Lounge at Heathrow.

 The lounge opened just ahead of the start of Qantas’ nonstop 787 Dreamliner service from London to Perth, Australia – this will be the world’s longest flight.
 “Qantas is reshaping what customers come to expect from international travel with direct flights between Australia and London.
 It’s a long flight, so we’re taking a holistic approach to passenger wellbeing on and off the aircraft, and the new Heathrow lounge is an important part of that”.

 Designed by Woods Bagot, copious helpings of marble meld with leather furniture, a clear sign you’re in a Qantas lounge, with clever nods to the airline’s flagship Los Angeles, Melbourne and Sydney locations throughout.
 Located next to gate 11, the Qantas London Lounge is close to the Cathay Pacific and BA lounges.
 (All of which are almost in a straight line across the concourse from the FastTrack security).
-Bart & I have visited the lounge on different occasions, so we’ve experienced the lounge at different times of day.
+Bart & I have visited the lounge on different occasions, so we’ve experienced the lounge at different times of the day.

 A warm greeting from the Qantas London Lounge team